microsoft/pxt-adafruit/docs/getting-started.md

 the ``GND`` button with one hand and touch the ``0`` pin (called ``P0``) with your other hand to tell the micro:bit you're pressing it.

-Unscramble the blocks in the editor to show a heart when you press pin ``P0``.
+Unscramble the blocks in the editor to show a heart when you touch pin ``P0``.

 ```shuffle